Helmoes/markdown-notes/Linux.md

 So: /etc/profile → ~/.bash profile → ~/.bash login → ~/.profile
 >source https://devdocs.io/bash/bash-startup-files

+To add directories to your PATH or define additional environment variables, place those changes in `.bash_profile` (Ubuntu uses `.profile).` For everything else, place the changes in `.bashrc`.

 # File system
 - /bin, /usr/bin: contains basic programs (binaries) like cat, ls, awk, etc. These two directories contain most of the programs for the system.
 The /bin directory has the essential programs that the system requires to operate, while /usr/bin contains applications for the system's users.